 Cats Eat Their Own Vomit

 Cats can’t be fully blamed for this particular unappetizing behavior, as the majority of animals consume their own throw-up.
 It isn’t yet quite known why cats take part in this gross activity.
-It could be that pre-vomit and post vomit meals taste and smell quite similar, which means cats aren’t really bothered by it.
-It could also be as a result of just how much warmer it is, having just been inside its body, thereby making it even more appealing than its original form.
+It could be that pre-vomit and post-vomit meals taste and smell quite similar, which means cats aren’t really bothered by it.
+It could also be a result of just how much warmer it is, having just been inside its body, thereby making it even more appealing than its original form.

-Cats Enjoy A Drink from The Toilet
+Cats Enjoy A Drink From The Toilet

-As a pet owner, you have most likely become familiarized with closing the toilet lid.
+As a pet owner, you have most likely become familiar with closing the toilet lid.
 When you do forget, you notice your pets enjoy drinking toilet bowl water.
 Dogs and cats alike probably view the toilet as their very own unique humongous water bowl.
 It is important to check your cat’s water bowl to ensure it isn’t empty when you observe it is drinking from the toilet.

 Cats Murder Numerous Innocent Animals For Literally No Reason